nilophertaj/CoolVSD_RTL2GDSS/Week 1/Day2.md

 - Learning about **flops, flop synthesis, and coding styles**
 - Performing synthesis of multi-module designs
 - Generating separate **netlists for submodules**

-📸 Snapshots of terminal commands and outputs will be added inline.

 ---

 ## 🔹 Timing Libraries (`.lib`)